 Overview

-- Setup and configure your on-prem environment: Prepare your on-prem environment by creating and configuring the required resources.
+To install an SGX Co-signer on-premises and connect it to your workspace, follow these steps:- Setup and configure your on-prem environment: Prepare your on-prem environment by creating and configuring the required resources.
 Ensure it meets the necessary specifications and security settings.

 - Add a Co-signer to the workspace using an API user: Using the Fireblocks Console or APIs, create an API user and use it to add a Co-signer to the workspace.